CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (5) The fish are dead, recreationally caught fish that are being transported solely for the purpose of human consumption.

-(c) It is unlawful to use VHS-susceptible species of fish, parts thereof or their eggs taken from the Lake Erie watershed as fishbait in Commonwealth waters outside the Lake Erie watershed except when the fish are from a group of fish certified as having tested negative for VHS or are from an artificial propagation facility certified as having tested negative for VHS.
+(c) It is unlawful to possess and use VHS-susceptible species of fish from the Lake Erie watershed as bait in other watersheds of this Commonwealth except when the fish are from a group of fish certified as having tested negative for VHS or are from an artificial propagation facility certified as having tested negative for VHS in accordance with the testing protocols adopted by the Department and approved by the Commission.

 Authority